yjxuestc0919/yjxuestc0919/README.md

 -->
 🎉 I am a Chinese undergraduate who now major in `Software Engineering` in `University of Electronic Science and Technology of China`.

-🌱 I’m currently learning about `Cyber security`, `Large language model`, `AI4sci` and `Automatic driving`.
+🌱 I’m currently learning about `Large language model`, `Autonomous driving`, `Cyber security` and `AI4sci`.

 🔭 I’m currently working with `University of Macau`.
-I worked as a research assistant at `University of Wisconsin, Madison` and `WestLake University`, focusing on `LLM` and `AI for bio`, respectively.
+I worked as a research assistant at `University of Wisconsin, Madison` and `WestLake University`, focusing on `LLM4Code` and `AI4Bio`, respectively.

 📫 How to reach me:
    - Email: peterqwqtop@gmail.com